ext4n/FTPSTLK/README.md

 - Added a dark theme.
 The ability to choose between light and dark dark.
 - Corrected translation in some places
 - Minor improvements and bug fixes.

+    ## v.
+1.10-en <h4>
+    from 21.08.21
+- Added update function.
+The program is updated from the github.
+Improvement of this function is expected in the future.
+- Now it is not necessary to constantly visit the github in the hope of a new version.
+Check the box in the update settings, and the program will notify you when the next update is released.
+- All additional libraries are stored inside the program.
+And they will be unpacked only when you want it :) + any action will ask for your permission :)
+- Added update.exe to the program and its sources.
+- Fixed translation and output of information.
+- Many improvements and bugs.
+- Improvements and bug fixes.

 ## In the plans... <h2>